zephyrproject-rtos/trusted-firmware-m/docs/platform/arm/rss/readme.rst

 The RSS ROM binary should be placed in RSS ROM at ``0x11000000`` and the host flash binary should be placed at the base of the host flash.
 For the TC platform, this is at ``0x80000000``.

+The RSS OTP must be provisioned.
+On a development platform with ``TFM_DUMMY_PROVISIONING`` enabled, BL1_1 expects provisioning bundles to be preloaded into SRAM.
+Preload ``encrypted_cm_provisioning_bundle_0.bin`` to the base of VM0, and ``encrypted_dm_provisioning_bundle.bin`` to the base of VM1.

+If ``TFM_DUMMY_PROVISIONING`` is disabled and provisioning is required, then BL1_1 will first wait for the TP mode to be set by a debugger (setting the ``tp_mode`` variable in the current stack frame is easiest).
+BL1_1 will then wait for provisioning bundles to be loaded to VM0 and VM1 in the same way as when ``TFM_DUMMY_PROVISIONING`` is enabled, except that it will not automatically perform the reset once each provisioning state is complete.
+For more details about provisioning flows, see
+:doc:`RSS provisioning </platform/arm/rss/rss_provisioning>`.

 --------------